ni/nimble/packages/nimble-tokens/CONTRIBUTING.md

 ## Updating icons

+### Extract icons from Adobe Illustrator

+These steps require access to Adobe Illustrator and Perforce so will typically be completed by Brandon O'Keefe or Fred Visser.

 1. Get the latest copy of the icon source file from NI internal Perforce at `\NIComponents\VisualDesign\ProductionAssets\DiagramPaletteAssets_XML\SystemLink\trunk\20.0\source\Nimble_Iconography.ai`.
-If you don't have access, reach out to Fred Visser or Brandon O'Keefe to request a copy.
 2. Copy the icon source file from Perforce to `source/icons/Nimble_Iconography.ai` and include it in your PR.
 3. Export high-quality, optimized SVG files from the icon source file, by using the **Export for Screens…** workflow within Adobe Illustrator to export SVG files: